Raaseem/WebAssignment3/README.md

 #System Work Flow

+We divided the project into 7 parts.
+Madhuranga initiate the main repository and made the basic laravel app configuration.
+Then all the others fork that repo and then clone it and did their development part.
+And after that they push it back to their remote repository and sent a pull request to the main repository(MadhurangaWije) where all the pull requested got merged.

 This blog site consists with two types of users.
    - Admin Users
          Admin users are the ones who have the power to create new content.